 From the information, identify TWO examples of situations where sensory neurons would have been involved and identify TWO examples of situations where motor neurons would have been involved.

-Write your answers in the correct boxes, on the opposite page.
+Write your answers in the correct boxes below.
 [4 marks]

 Sensory neuron examples Motor neuron examples